 Public Liability Insurance for Workshops

-The public liability insurance for workshops covers personal injuries or property damage.
-In a way, this works similarly to general liability insurance.
-But you need to understand public liability insurance is significantly different as it can’t be added with optional policies.
-In fact, many experts consider public liability insurance as a less comprehensive version of general liability insurance.
+Public liability insurance works similarly to general liability insurance.
+However you need to understand public liability insurance is significantly different as it can’t be added with optional policies.

 Workshop Professional Liability Insurance